-10.27 Following changes to the lists of persons designated by the UN or EU, the States of Guernsey Policy and Resources Committee will issue sanctions notices to alert operators to such changes.
-These sanctions notices are issued by the FIS via THEMIS.
+10.27 Following changes to the lists of persons designated by the UN or EU, the States of Guernsey Policy and Resources Committee may issue sanctions notices to alert operators to such changes.
+These sanctions notices are issued by the FIS via THEMIS but operators must be aware that they are obliged to identify the subject of sanction within 24 hours of their being sanctioned irrespective of whether a notice is issued via THEMIS or not.